ralphcomplido/accounting-app/docs/concepts/authentication.md

 - `showByRoles` and `hideByRoles` will show or hide an element based on the user's roles.

 See [this article](../common-scenarios/working-with-roles#using-roles-on-the-front-end) for more details on using these to evaluate roles.

+## Managing Refresh Tokens/Devices

+Learn about the relationship between refresh tokens and devices in [this article](./devices).